hapticssymposium-org/hs2026/site/content/_index.md

 {{<insertRawHTML>}}
 <div style="font-weight: bold">Attending:</div>
 <ul>
-<li>Both events will be streamed live via the [IEEE Haptics Symposium YouTube Channel](https://www.youtube.com/channel/UC1YjMwrg8Hk6uAtyWb62yAw).
+<li>Both events will be streamed live via the <a href="https://www.youtube.com/channel/UC1YjMwrg8Hk6uAtyWb62yAw">IEEE Haptics Symposium YouTube Channel</a>
-<li>We encourage attendees to [submit questions](https://app.sli.do/event/dDTv35pxYGzzrMhyWpGVJx) for [presenting authors](/program-overview/) during the plenary session
+<li>We encourage attendees to <a href="https://app.sli.do/event/dDTv35pxYGzzrMhyWpGVJx">submit questions</a> for <a href="/program/program-overview/">presenting authors</a> during the plenary session
 <li>To access the **written conference proceedings**, attendees and authors may register for free via this {{<simpleHyperlink text="form" link="https://forms.gle/f96Qk3jSLZ54cH269">}}.
 </ul>
 {{<insertRawHTML>}}